array-in-a-matrix/instagram-markov-chatbot/README.md

 # Instagram Markov Chatbot

 An Instagram chat bot which generates new sentences and sends them in direct messages.
 Used code from [here](https://towardsdatascience.com/simulating-text-with-markov-chains-in-python-1a27e6d13fc6) as a base.
+If the dataset is too small the bot will break.

 ## Dependancy
     - firefox